 As renowned American writer, X. J. Kennedy, says of Cliff Walking , "Payne is in top form."

-Payne appeared on Burlington Ch 17 TV's program Positively Vermont on Feb 1st, which can be viewed here:
+Payne appeared with Linda Johnson, Executive Director of Prevent Child Abuse Vermont on Burlington Ch 17 TV's program Positively Vermont to talk about Cliff Walking, which can be viewed here:

-You can watch a brief video of Payne's recent interview on WCAX-CBS TV Ch 3 here:
+You can watch a brief video of Payne's 2011 Cliff Walking interview on WCAX-CBS TV Ch 3 here:

 Please check out this story in Seven Days that talks about Cliff Walking being a top selling regional book.